How Anxious Am I? Take This Anxiety Self-Assessment

 How is anxiety measured?

-One of the more common and trusted measurements of anxiety is the Hamilton Anxiety Scale (HAM-A) which explores the severity of symptoms.
+One of the more common and trusted measurements of anxiety is the Hamilton Anxiety Scale (HAM-A), which explores the severity of symptoms.
 The HAM-A is also a primary tool used in assessing generalized anxiety disorder but is also utilized to evaluate general symptoms of anxiety across several conditions.
+Other anxiety screening tools include but are not limited to:

 • Generalized Anxiety Disorder 7 (GAD-7)